kao-ring/Good-README-Generator/Develop/README.md

 ## Questions

-If you have any questions about the repo, contact me at <s>.
+If you have any questions about the repo, contact me at <kao.ring@yahoo.com>.

-You can find more of my work at [s](https://github.com/s).
+You can find more of my work at [kao-ring](https://github.com/kao-ring).